by Luke Cronin

 When it comes to pinpointing load-bearing walls, consulting a professional engineer is a smart move.
 Here’s how you can proceed:

-- Hire Expertise: Look for a licensed structural engineer with experience in residential buildings.
+- Hire Expertise: Look for a Colorado licensed structural engineer with experience in residential buildings.
 A professional can provide a detailed analysis that you might miss on your own.
 This is especially important if your house has complex designs or modifications from previous owners.

 - Obtain Permits: In most areas, significant modifications to load-bearing walls will require permits.
 An engineer’s report can speed up this process, offering a professional assessment that satisfies regulatory requirements.
 This step is not just bureaucracy; it ensures that your renovation plans comply with local building codes.